LuisZack/Test-FactApp/README1.md

-Forzar script parte 5 all OS
+Forzar script parte 6 all OS
+and PING install